isinaltinkaya/WPSG2022/fst_pbs.md

     points(r$midPos,r$PBS_CEU,col=3,type="b",pch=18)
     legend("topleft",fill=1:3,c("YRI","JPT","CEU"))

+If you problems running the above commands the results can be found [here](results/fst_pbs_chr5.pdf)

   - Compare the values you observed on this part of the genome with the random pars of the genome you looked at [earlier](results/fst_pbs.pdf)).
 Is this region extreme?